The Watermelon Pops I Didn’t Know I Needed

 • Watermelon (4 cups, peeled and chopped): The hero of this recipe.
 Juicy, naturally sweet, and hydrating, watermelon forms the base of the popsicles.
 Retaining some of the seeds not only gives a rustic appearance but also highlights the natural identity of the fruit.

-Step By Step Method To Make Salted Watermelon Seed Popsicles
+Step By Step Method to Make Salted Watermelon Seed Popsicles

 Step 1: Prepare the fruit